This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-The Pigeon Islands (often nicknamed “Réserve Cousteau”) are two tiny islets laying only 1 kilometer from Bouillante and Malendure beach, on the west side of Guadeloupe.
-This protected area, part of the Guadeloupe National Park since 2009, and accessible only by the sea, provides a unique concentration of marine life.
-The islets are famous for the magnificent elkhorn and staghorn corals covering the seabed, where snorkelers can spot a large number of colorful reef fish species (angelfish, parrotfish, butterflyfish), as well as sea turtles.
+The Pigeon Islands (often called “Réserve Cousteau”) are two tiny islets laying less than a mile from Bouillante and Malendure beach, on the west side of Guadeloupe.
+While accessible only by sea, this protected area, part of the Guadeloupe National Park since 2009, provides a unique concentration of marine life.
+The islets are famous for the magnificent elkhorn and staghorn corals covering the seabed.
+Here, snorkelers can spot a large number of colorful reef fish species (angelfish, parrotfish, butterflyfish), as well as sea turtles.

 A small beach in the Pigeon Islands.